Slovene punctuation: Dash

 A dash can introduce direct speech if there is no accompanying sentence before direct speech itself.

-Dash sometimes separates multiple surnames, though it is more usual to merely use a space.
+A dash sometimes separates multiple surnames, though it is more usual to merely use a space.
 A dash is still used when listing an alias after a full name, but only if this alias does not function as a surname.
 In these senses, a dash is a leaning punctuation mark.